fgsch/pwned-passwords-downloader-rs/README.md

 Options:
   -c, --compression <COMPRESSION>
-          Compression format for storing downloaded hashes [default: none] [possible values: none, brotli, gzip] --max-concurrent-requests <MAX_CONCURRENT_REQUESTS>
+          Compression format for storing downloaded hashes [default: none] [possible values: none, brotli, gzip] --incremental [<MODE>]
+          Continue from a previous download and fetch only changed or missing hashes [default: true] [possible values: always, false, true]
+      --max-concurrent-requests <MAX_CONCURRENT_REQUESTS>
           Maximum number of concurrent requests [default: 64] --max-retries <MAX_RETRIES>
-          Number of retry attempts for failed requests [default: 5] --resume [<RESUME>]
+          Number of retry attempts for failed requests [default: 5] -o, --output-directory <OUTPUT_DIRECTORY>
-          Resume previous download session [default: true] [possible values: true, false] --compare-cache <FILENAME>
-          Path to a previous ETag cache used to skip unchanged hashes -o, --output-directory <OUTPUT_DIRECTORY>
           Directory for storing downloaded hashes [default: .]
   -q, --quiet
           Disable progress bar output
   -u, --user-agent <USER_AGENT>
-          User-Agent string for HTTP requests [default: hibp-downloader/0.1] -h, --help
+          User-Agent string for HTTP requests [default: hibp-downloader/0.3] -h, --help
           Print help (see more with '--help')
   -V, --version
           Print version
 ```

-### Resume cache
+### Incremental mode

-Each run creates or refreshes an `.etag_cache.json` file in the
+Each run creates or updates an `.etag_cache.json` file in the output
-chosen output directory.
-This cache stores the ETag returned for
+directory.
+This cache stores the ETag for each downloaded range so
-every downloaded range so a later run can resume from the next
-unfinished range instead of starting over.
+later runs can avoid starting over.

-When `--resume` is left at its default (`true`), the tool reads the
-cache and issues conditional requests with `If-None-Match` to skip
+With `--incremental` (the default), the tool uses this cache to
+skip unchanged ranges via `If-None-Match`.
+If a range’s file is
+missing, it is downloaded unconditionally.
+Use `--incremental always` to always issue conditional requests,
-ranges that were already downloaded.
-Deleting the cache or invoking
+even when files are missing.
+Deleting the cache or using `--incremental
-the tool with `--resume false` forces a full re-download.
+false` forces a full re-download.

-You can also keep a copy of the cache and pass it to `--compare-cache`
-to skip ranges that match an older snapshot.
+Because the cache tracks the last-seen ETags, incremental mode also
+fetches any ranges that have changed since the previous run.

 ## License